-5. Financial statements
+5. Consolidated financial statements

-The financial statements concern the period 1 January 2023 - 31 December 2023 and have been prepared in accordance with the statutory provisions of Title 9, Book 2 of the Dutch Civil Code and the Annual Reporting Guidelines of the Dutch Accounting Standards Board.
-The notes from page 55 onwards form an integral part of these financial statements.
+These consolidated financial statements comprise the financial statements of Lifetri Groep B.V. and its subsidiaries.
+The financial statements concern the period 1 January 2023 - 31 December 2023 and have been compiled in accordance with the statutory provisions of Title 9, Book 2 of the Dutch Civil Code and the Annual Reporting Guidelines of the Dutch Accounting Standards Board.
+The notes starting on page 58 form an integral part of these financial statements.
+All amounts quoted in these financial statements are in euros and rounded to the nearest thousand, unless otherwise indicated.
+Calculations are made using unrounded figures.
+As a result rounding differences can occur.

-5.1 BALANCE SHEET
+5.1 CONSOLIDATED BALANCE SHEET